 This obstruction can result in your garage not opening or closing correctly.
 In this case, use paper towels and an all-purpose cleaner to get the sensors to work.

 It’s good to take a lint-free cloth and wipe off the emitter lenses or reflector at least once per year.
-If you have a lot of dust in your garage, you may need to do this more often.
+You may need to do this more often if you have a lot of dust in your garage.

-Whether your sensors system boasts two or only a sensor and a mirror, they need to be perfectly aligned to work.
+Whether your sensor system boasts two or only a sensor and a mirror, they must be perfectly aligned.

 Unfortunately, it’s very easy to knock them out of line by mistake, especially if using your garage as a storage area or workshop.

 To adjust the modules, use the following steps:

 - Loosening the screws that keep the sensors in place without removing them from their original position.

-- Shift both sensors in turn until the power-indicator lights, which can be either green or red, are both on and the same color.
+- Shift both sensors until the power indicator lights, which can be either green or red, are on and the same color.

 - Once the indicators are on, the circuit is aligned, and you can secure the devices.

 As I mentioned, anything that breaks the beam will stop your door from opening or closing correctly.

-I’m betting that it’s easy to see if a child’s tricycle is in the way.
-Other obstructions might not be as obvious.
+I’m betting it’s easy to see if a child’s tricycle is in the way, but other obstructions might not be as obvious.

 For example, leaves, rocks, or other debris can quickly pile up in front of the sensor.
 Try to stop leaves from blowing into your garage and clean them out before trying to activate the door.